 Use of UCAT at St Andrews

-The School of Medicine has a limited number of interview places (around 400).
+The School of Medicine has a limited number of interview places (approximately 500).
 To be considered for interview, applicants must have a strong academic record, a positive reference, and relevant, medically related work experience.
 Find out more about the interview selection process.

-Candidates who have been allowed more than 25% extra time in examinations should be aware that they should discuss their support needs with the disability team at the University of St Andrews before application to ascertain what support arrangements the University could put in place for them, should they enter as a student.
+Candidates who have been allowed more than 25% extra time in examinations should discuss their support needs with the disability team at the University of St Andrews before applying to ascertain what support arrangements the University could put in place for them, should they enter as a student.